joshbruce/content-joshbruce.com/content/web-development/modern-web-development/content.md

 I witnessed this evolution of routes over the course of a few years.

-The promise from an HTML-perspective, the promise was [semantic markup](https://www.w3.org/standards/semanticweb/).
+The promise from an HTML-perspective was [semantic markup](https://www.w3.org/standards/semanticweb/); starting around 2005 (at least that's when I started hearing more about it).
 We still haven't got there though.
-Many sites I visit still default to using `div` and `span` for block and inline elements outside of content, respectively.
+Many sites I visit still default to using `div` and `span` for block and inline elements, respectively, outside of content.
 Not a lot of `article`, `main`, and `setion`, for example.

+I first heard about [microdata](https://html.spec.whatwg.org/multipage/microdata.html#microdata) and microdata vocabularies around 2009.
+This let you put attributes in your HTML elements to help further describe the content.
+For example, if you view the source of this page, you should see that the article tag uses a `typeof` attribute with a value of `BlogPosting` and a `vocab` attribute with a value of `https://schema.org`.
+This means I'm using the microdata vocabulary from [schema.org](https://schema.org/) and a computer reading this file can better understand my intent; as long as it can read [.XML](eXtensible Markup Language) (specifically HTML) and can understand the schema.org vocabulary.
+The navigation is wrapped in a `nav` element, describing the intent of that area of the page.
+This article is wrapped in an `article` element, defining the intent.
+The microdata further describes my intent.
+I could put the microdata at the top of the page using [.JSON-LD](JavaScript Object Notation for Linking Data); however, I would prefer to put it in the HTML itself because the interpreter doesn't need to know [.JS](JavaScript) to interpret the intent, thereby, being technologically agnostic—anything that can parse XML (or a plain text string) can interpret this page.

 ## 1998